Kan AI nieuwe materialen uitvinden om aan het periodiek systeem toe te voegen ?

 Note: cumulative includes older juror opinions.
 The current session tally above is the live verdict.

-By a vote of 0 — 0 — 1, the panel returns a verdict of NEE, with verdict confidence of 95%.
+By a vote of 0 — 1 — 1, the panel returns a verdict of IN ONDERZOEK, with verdict confidence of 89%.
 The court so orders.
-Verdict downgraded from prior session.

 Individuele juryverklaringen worden in het oorspronkelijke Engels weergegeven om de bewijsprecisie te behouden.